 Different Ways of Preparing Matcha for a Fast

-Even though it’s most recommended to enjoy matcha plain for the most powerful health boost, whether regularly or during a fast, people are still curious if certain additives will negatively impact a matcha fast.
+So let's talk about how to prepare it – even though it’s most recommended to enjoy matcha plain for the most powerful health boost, whether regularly or during a fast, people are still curious if certain additives will negatively impact a matcha fast.

 So here’s a couple common questions and quick answers: